tildeinstitute/site/wikipages/README.md

 git push

-Then from the tildegit.org web interface, open a pull request to this repository from your fork
+Then from the tildegit.org web interface, open a pull request to this repository from your fork/branch